 Aussies love an egg or two for breakfast, and add some bacon and baked beans, and you have yourself a classic!
-There are plenty of benefits to eating eggs – a fix of protein and a good source of fat – but when deciding whether to go with ‘free range’ or ‘caged eggs’, Aussie consumers are left to decipher the truth for themselves between the blurred lines of the egg industry.
-Like with many supermarket foods, taking the cheaper option could mean sacrificing on quality.
-But unlike with most other items, buying eggs also comes with a moral and ethical judgement call.
+There are plenty of benefits to eating eggs – a fix of protein and a good source of fat – but when deciding whether to go with ‘free range’ or ‘caged eggs’, Aussie consumers are left to make the decision for themselves.
+Like with many supermarket foods, taking the cheaper option could mean sacrificing on quality, but unlike with most other items in your shopping trolley, buying eggs also comes with a moral and ethical judgement call.

-Canstar Blue’s survey revealed that 83% of shoppers who buy free range eggs do so because they think they taste better and are generally better quality, while 85% also cite not wanting to support the caged egg industry as a reason.
-82% are happy paying more for what they think are free range eggs, but many (62%) are not entirely convinced that the eggs they buy are as free range as they are claimed to be.
+Canstar Blue’s survey revealed that half of shoppers (49%) who buy free range eggs do so because they think they taste better and are generally better quality – down from 83% last year – while 56% also cite not wanting to support the caged egg industry as a reason, which has also decreased from 85% in 2018.
+More than half of survey respondents (56%) are happy paying more for what they think are free range eggs, but a third (33%) are not entirely convinced that the eggs they buy are as ‘free range’ as they are claimed to be.

-When it comes to those who buy caged eggs, 91% do so because they are the cheapest option, but most of these consumers (88%) said they would buy free range eggs if they were cheaper.
-About three out of ten caged egg buyers (29%) feel guilty for buying caged eggs, while 26% feel they are judged for doing so.
+When it comes to those who buy caged eggs, 76% do so because they are the cheapest option, while 56% said they would buy free range eggs if they were cheaper.
+About one out of five caged egg buyers (18%) feel guilty about buying caged eggs, while 12% feel they are judged for doing so.

 We’re not here to judge one way or the other, but to publish the latest feedback we have received from consumers.
 Our customer satisfaction ratings include brands that sell both free range and caged eggs.
 If you’re concerned about this issue, it’s important to do your research before making a purchase.

-With the debate aside, Canstar Blue surveyed more than 2,000 Australian adults about their most recent purchase of eggs from a supermarket or grocer, asking them to provide their feedback on factors such as taste and value for money.
-Ten brands received the minimum sample size to be included in the review, but only ALDI Lodge Farm achieved five stars for overall satisfaction, in addition to taste, freshness and value for money.
+With the debate aside, Canstar Blue surveyed close to 2,000 Australian adults about their most recent purchase of eggs from a supermarket or grocer, asking them to provide their feedback on factors such as taste and value for money.
+Nine brands received the minimum sample size to be included in the review, but it was Sunny Queen Farms that poached the title from last year’s winner, ALDI Lodge Farm, receiving five stars for overall satisfaction, in addition to taste, freshness and packaging.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten eggs from a supermarket or grocer in the last three months – in this case, 2,214 people.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten eggs from a supermarket or grocer within the last 3 months – in this case, 1,977 people.